Summa Group

-Summa Group is a Russian independent group of companies holding port logistics, engineering, construction, the telecommunications and oil and gas sectors assets.
+Summa Group was a Russian independent group of companies holding port logistics, engineering, construction, the telecommunications and oil and gas sectors assets.
 Summa's headquarter located in Moscow.
-Companies of the group, which are present in almost 40 regions of Russia and abroad, employ more than 10 thousand people.
+Companies of the group, which are present in almost 40 regions of Russia and abroad, employed more than 10 thousand people.

 The parent company is Summa Group LLC.
 Until August 2011, it was called “Summa Capital”.

 Owners and management

 Summa group is controlled by the entrepreneur Ziyavudin Magomedov.
 He also being a direction board member.

 Current general director of holding - Alexander Khonkhin.

 Activities

 Among the assets controlled by Sumy: NCSP Group (25%, the Novorossiysk Commercial Sea Port is a part of the group), FESCO Transport Group (32.5%), Yakutsk Fuel and Energy Company (over 90%), SUIproekt, telecommunication National Telecom, operator of the terminal in the port of Rotterdam Shtandart TT BV (100%), engineering and construction companies Stroynovatsiya and Transengineering.
 Summa also owns a large package in the Novorossiysk bakery products.